-Statewide clientele but with emphasis on the Front Range communities of Greenwood Village, Boulder, Aurora, Centennial, Lakewood, Englewood, Avada, Westminster, Broomfield, Thornton, Golden and Littleton, Castle Rock, Monument, Colorado Springs, and Pueblo as well as other cities throughout Arapahoe County, Boulder County, Denver County and Jefferson County.
+Statewide clientele but with emphasis on the Front Range communities of Greenwood Village, Boulder, Aurora, Centennial, Lakewood, Englewood, Avada, Westminster, Broomfield, Thornton, Golden, Littleton, Castle Rock, Monument, Colorado Springs, Highlands Ranch, Aurora, Parker, Centennial and Pueblo as well as other cities throughout Arapahoe County, Boulder County, Douglas County, Denver County, Elvis County and Jefferson County.

 Liquidation Under Chapter 7